Things to do in The Coromandel

 Once you make it through, you’ll understand why this gorgeous place is called Donut Island.
 You’re now in a lagoon that’s completely encircled by jagged rocks that make up a donut shape.

-Please note, that Donut Island, or Whenuakura, is a wildlife sanctuary and they don’t want you to get out of your kayak while exploring the lagoon to protect any native wildlife in the area.
+Please note that Donut Island (Whenuakura) is a wildlife sanctuary, and they don’t want you to get out of your kayak while exploring the lagoon to protect any native wildlife in the area.

 2. Wentworth Valley Waterfall Hike

-I didn’t think much of this hike, but I happen to be here as it’s located at a great DOC campsite in which Garrett and I spent a few night camping, so I decided I should probably do it.
+I didn’t think much of this hike, but I happened to be here as it’s located at a great DOC campsite where Garrett and I spent a few nights camping, so I decided I should probably do it.

 I was happily surprised; this easy hike was worth it!

-I walked through the lush jungle, passing some mushrooms reminiscent of Super Mario while listening to the creek below flow on, and the birds chirping, I ended up at a viewing platform for the two-tier Wentworth Falls that was gushing.
+I walked through the lush jungle, passing some mushrooms reminiscent of Super Mario while listening to the creek below flow on, and the birds chirping.
+I ended up at a viewing platform for the two-tiered Wentworth Falls that was gushing.

-The platform bummed me out a bit as I love seeing things completely natural, but after a bit of investigating, I saw a pathway that led to the base of the waterfalls.
-You lose sight of a tier by doing this as you’re too close, but it was worth the slightly hectic climb down over tree branches and slippery rocks.
+I saw a pathway leading to the base of the waterfalls, worth the slightly hectic climb down over tree branches and slippery rocks.

 Wentworth falls on north island New Zealand

-The hike takes maybe an hour and a half or so and is 3 km long.
-Do note that there’s a 7km long unpaved road to get here!
+The hike takes about an hour and a half and is 3 km long.
+Do note that there’s a 7 km-long unpaved road to get here!

 3. Hike Up Mount Paku